Grand Principality of Moscow: Origins

-By the turn of the century, Moscow was one of the leading principalities within Vladimir-Suzdal.
+By the turn of the century, Moscow was one of the leading principalities within the Grand Principality of Vladimir.
+However, relations between the Russian princes remained tense after Andrey of Gorodets became the grand prince in 1293.
+As a result, Toqta, the khan of the Golden Horde, convened a congress of the princes in Pereyaslavl in 1297, at which the traditional succession principle of lestvitsa was reaffirmed.
 Daniel defeated Ryazan in 1301, after which Kolomna and Serpukhov were incorporated into the Moscow principality.
 Pereyaslavl was also temporarily annexed to Moscow, and after Daniel's death, his sons seized Mozhaysk in 1304.
 At this point, the territory of the principality had increased almost three-fold and included the entire Moskva River along with its tributaries, allowing Moscow to become self-sufficient.
 Its southern border included a large stretch of the Oka, from Serpukhov to the east of Kolomna, which gave it some protection from Tatar incursions.
 To the east, there was a dense forest zone which functioned as a natural barrier.
 Moscow also had access to the northern areas of Ryazan and direct access to Vladimir.
-It was also provided with a river network that facilitated trade.
+It was also provided with an extensive river network that facilitated trade.

 Yury

 Yury began his reign with a struggle against Tver for succession to the grand principality.
 According to traditional succession practices, the throne was to be passed to Andrey's eldest cousin, Mikhail of Tver.
 As Daniel had died before he could become grand prince, his descendants were barred from the title.
 (Note: According to John Fennell: "Had Daniil survived Andrey he would have been next in the line of succession.
 But in accordance with the laws of seniority a nephew was automatically debarred from the title if his father predeceased the ruling grand prince.
 Unwritten laws and tradition, however, were not sufficient to guarantee the legitimate heir his throne".)
-Yury decided to contest Mikhail's claim to the title, but ultimately the decision went to Toqta, the khan of the Golden Horde, who held suzerainty over the principalities and later confirmed Mikhail as the grand prince in 1305.
+Yury decided to contest Mikhail's claim to the title, but ultimately the decision went to Toqta, who held suzerainty over the principalities and later confirmed Mikhail as the grand prince in 1305.
 In 1306, Yury established his authority over Ryazan with support from the khan as part of the Tatars' strategy to adjust the balance of power in the conflict between Moscow and Tver.
 Mikhail of Tver attempted to consolidate his power, and was confirmed as the prince of Novgorod in 1307, but Yury retained control of Pereyaslavl and was able to gain control of Nizhny Novgorod.
 Mikhail marched against Moscow in 1308, but the Muscovites were able to stand their ground.
-Mikhail also failed to win the support of the church, and when he launched an expedition to Nizhny Novgorod, his army was stopped by Metropolitan Peter in Vladimir.
+Mikhail also failed to win the support of the Russian Church, and when he launched an expedition to Nizhny Novgorod, his army was stopped by Metropolitan Peter in Vladimir.